 DUI breath tests are the most widely used methods by law enforcement during DUI investigations to determine BAC.
 Blood and urine tests usually require the sample to be collected by a nurse or other qualified person, who may not be present at the jail or easily reached.
 In addition, the person being tested may object to such invasive testing methods.
 These are only a few reasons why officers favor DUI breath tests as their preferred method.

 There are two different types of breath tests.
 The first is referred to as a preliminary breath test (PBT).
 This test is done before an arrest is made and it can only be used in court to show a presence of alcohol was detected.
 This test usually occurs on the side of the road, after the initial stop.

-Breath tests use infrared spectrophotometry, or infrared absorption, uses frequencies (wavelengths) and absorption rate to determine the molecular structure of a substance.
+Breath tests use infrared spectrophotometry, or infrared absorption uses frequencies (wavelengths) and absorption rate to determine the molecular structure of a substance.
 For example, the molecular formula of ethyl alcohol is CH3CH2OH (carbon, hydrogen, and oxygen atoms).
 The groups of atoms each have a unique frequency and will absorb infrared energy at their known wavelengths.
-Due to distinctive characteristics of atoms, no other substance will have the same absorption rates and we are able to determine if ethyl alcohol or another substance is present.
+Due to the distinctive characteristics of atoms, no other substance will have the same absorption rates and we are able to determine if ethyl alcohol or another substance is present.

 In DUI-DWI cases, the purpose of DUI breath testing is not to determine the presence of ethyl alcohol, but instead the concentration.
-Similar principles apply for quantitative testing and relies on Beer’s law, which states the amount of infrared radiation absorbed by a substance in a sample is directly proportional to the concentration of the substance in the sample.
+Similar principles apply for quantitative testing and rely on Beer’s law, which states the amount of infrared radiation absorbed by a substance in a sample is directly proportional to the concentration of the substance in the sample.
 So, in breath tests, the concentration of alcohol in a breath sample is determined by the quantity of infrared absorbed and the known frequencies.

 Problems with DUI Breath Testing